 If you’re a software engineer, or an engineer in general, and you can not afford to rent a place on your own, and you live from paycheck to paycheck.
 Then there is something wrong.

 Here is a problem: 90% of jobs are based in Rabat and Casablanca.
 And speaking about my experience in Casablanca, if you want to rent a home for yourself, in a nice neighborhood, you need to spend at least 40-50% of your salary.
 Add to this groceries and leisures.
 And you’re living from paycheck to paycheck.
 Want to do some savings?
 Not that easy.

-Casablanca’s prices compared to the rest of Morocco, is like San Francisco’s prices compared to the rest of USA.
+Casablanca’s prices compared to the rest of Morocco, are like San Francisco’s prices compared to the rest of the USA.
 The difference is: Casablanca’s salaries don’t match those of San Francisco.

 When a French company approaches a Moroccan engineer.
-It provides a good salary (usually 2 to 3 times what you can get in Morocco), taking care of all paperwork for you, providing housing for at least a month, and helping you find a rent once there!
+It provides a good salary (usually 2 to 3 times what you can get in Morocco).
+Also, it takes care of all paperwork for you, providing housing for at least a month, and helping you find rent once there!
 All this and you still think someone will say, no thanks, I want to stay here?
 Wrong!
 Because, even with the difference in living costs, you can still live better and do some savings.